 How much do the classes cost?

-One-semester classes are $500; two-semester classes are $600.
+All classes are $325, except for Civics and Economics, each of which is $150.
 Tuition for classes starting in August is due by July 31st.
 Tuition for classes starting in January is due by December 1st (the month before).

 Can I get more details on the subjects and topics each class covers?